Rwandan Defence Force: Independence and early history (1960–1994)

 While Rwanda was a Belgian colony administered as a part of Ruanda-Urundi, its security was provided by the Force Publique, the colonial army of the Belgian Congo.
 As the Congo was due to achieve independence in 1960 and withdraw its forces, the Belgian Special Resident decided to create an indigenous army to provide for Rwanda's security.
 On 19 May 1960, he ordered the recruitment of a 650-strong military force to become the Garde Territoriale.
 The force was later renamed the Garde Nationale.
 The U.S. Army's Area Handbook for Rwanda, compiled in 1968–9, describes the security forces of Rwanda in 1969 as the 2,500 strong National Guard and the National Police, about 1,200 strong.

-The Rwandan Armed Forces (FAR) was the national army of Rwanda until July 1994, when the government collapsed in the aftermath of the Rwandan genocide and the war with the Rwandan Patriotic Front (Inkotanyi).
+The Rwandan Armed Forces (FAR) was the national army of Rwanda until July 1994, when the government collapsed in the aftermath of the Genocide against the Tutsi and the war with the Rwandan Patriotic Front.
 The FAR was estimated at 7,000 strong, including approximately 1,200 members of the Gendarmerie.
 Elite troops included the Presidential Guard, estimated at between 1,000 and 1,300 troops, as well as the Paracommando and Reconnaissance units.
 These two units were of battalion strength by 1994, and then counted a total of 800 troops.

 In response to the RPF invasion of 1990, the 5,000-man FAR rapidly expanded, with French training assistance (as many as 1,100 French troops were in Rwanda at a time), to some 30,000 by 1992.